oracle/nosql-dotnet-sdk/Documentation/tutorials/connect-cloud.md

 2. Follow step 3. of [Example Quick Start](#quickstart) to obtain the SDK source.

-3. In *Oracle.NoSQL.Driver.Samples* directory you will find the file *cloudsim.json* containging default configuration for the Cloud Simulator.
+3. In *Oracle.NoSQL.SDK.Samples* directory you will find the file *cloudsim.json* containging default configuration for the Cloud Simulator.
 It should look like this: